youhgo/WFAPP/ressources/documentation/Configure_WAPP.md

 }
 ```

-By adjusting the regex patterns, you can make WAPP compatible with any forensic collection tool you use.
+By adjusting the regex patterns, you can make APP compatible with any forensic collection tool you use.